 Kapha need the most activity and the longest fasting during spring, though all body types will benefit from a spring cleanse.
 “Spring is the season of kapha, and a time for detox,” Shah said.
 Because the heavier foods of winter leave residual congestions in our tissues, the spring detox is a time to ride the body of these toxins and energize or reignite the digestive fire that naturally extinguishes as the winter ends.

 Dr. Shah said that, in the comfort of your home, you should follow the seasonal routine for spring.
 Choose foods that are high in a pungent taste.
 “Be aware of and consciously set aside time to prepare for the cleanse, remember to slow down, and stock up on the following recommended foods and spices,” Shah said.

-- Bitter greens like kale dandelion,
+- Bitter greens like kale, dandelion, and spinach

 - Daikon radish

 - Black pepper

 - Cumin seeds